flauschzelle/cli-wordle/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a, --show-all-languages
-                        show a list of all available languages and exit -r, --rules           show a description of the game's rules and exit -l LANGUAGE, --language LANGUAGE
+  -h, --help            show this help message and exit -a, --all-languages   show a list of all available languages and exit -r, --rules           show a description of the game's rules and exit -l LANGUAGE, --language LANGUAGE
                         set the language of words to guess -n LENGTH, --length LENGTH
-                        set the length of words to guess -u URL, --url URL     set the URL to download a word list from -s, --save            Remember settings for future uses
+                        set the length of words to guess -u URL, --url URL     set the URL to download a word list from -s, --save            remember settings for future uses

 ```